New Guidelines Call for Gentler Approach to Back Pain Treatment

 New guidelines issued by the American College of Physicians recommend first treating acute or subacute lower back pain with non-drug therapies such as heat or massage.
 If drug therapy is necessary, physicians and patients should opt for nonsteroidal anti-inflammatory (NSAID) drugs over opioid-based pain medication, according to the recommendations.

-Dr. Gina Lynem-Walker-Walker is a physician consultant with Blue Cross Blue Shield of Michigan.
+Dr. Gina Lynem-Walker is a physician consultant with Blue Cross Blue Shield of Michigan.
 She said back pain is one of the most common reasons people go to the doctor, with upwards of 80 percent of people experiencing back pain at some point in their life.
 Pain is categorized as acute (lasting less than four weeks), subacute (lasting four to 12 weeks), and chronic (lasting more than 12 weeks).

 “Most back pain is from inflamed muscles or ligaments which may result from heavy lifting, twisting, poor posture when sitting or lying in bed among other reasons,” Lynem-Walker said.

 The majority of cases will go away with conservative treatment.
 Lynem-Walker stresses rest and refraining from strenuous activity as an important first step in treating back pain.
 Gentle massage and ice and heat therapy for a few days can also help, as well as gentle stretching through Tai Chi, yoga or meditation.
 If pain is chronic, physical therapy could be prescribed.